The right breakfast

 Simple steps for a balanced diet

-In the next 4 weeks, you’ll improve your diet step by step.
-Every week, you’ll make one of your meals more balanced.
-The more you stick to our advice, the better.
+Over the next four weeks, you will gradually improve your diet.
+Each week, you will make one of your meals more balanced.
+The more you follow our advice, the more satisfied you will be with the results.

 Let’s start with breakfast.